 The CCCC Assistance Fund for Contingent Faculty provides funding ($500 grants) to the CCCC Annual Convention to contingent faculty at two-year colleges and four-year colleges and universities.
 Funds are raised from the CCCC membership and matched by CCCC.
 The number of awards is dependent on the amount of donations received.

-The Professional Equity Project subsidizes 50 adjuncts per year, providing registration, membership in CCCC, and a check for $150.
+The Professional Equity Project subsidizes adjuncts, providing registration, membership in CCCC, and a check for $150.

 Scholars for the Dream gives 20 awards (of $1,000 each) for scholars of color to attend the convention.

 Tribal College awards gives 2 awards (of $1,250 each) to attend the convention.
 In recent years, 4 graduate students each year have received $750 to attend the convention.

 Most recently, 6 individuals receive $750 scholarships for their work on disability issues; 3 individuals whose work participates in the making of meaning out of sexual and gender minority experiences receive $750 scholarships; and 2 scholars from Mexico, Central, or South America receive $1,000 scholarships.
 This amounts to approximately $60,000 of support each year.

 14. Do CCCC’s leaders wish we could do more to support these groups?

 Certainly!
 That said, the Executive Committee (which serves as the financial manager for the organization) must balance between the needs and interests of all of its members, trying to use its resources (people, financial) as effectively as it possibly can.
 This means that the Executive Committee needs to be very strategic in its decisions at all times.